samuxyz/mongo-blog/tutorial-review.md

 2. Select the git repository and select the branch where you pushed the code to.
 In my case, `master`.
 3. Enter the port 3001 we exposed from the server.
 5. Add the build command `yarn build` as we need to build the client
-6. Add MONGO_PWD as an environment variable with the password of the user you created on Mongo Atlas.
+6. Add CONNECTION_STRING as an environment variable with the connection string provided by Mongo Atlas.
 7. Name your application, `mern-blog`.

 Once you clicked on "Create App", Koyeb will take care of deploying your app in just a few seconds and return a public URL to try the app.